 Buying beef liver

-When buying liver and any other organ meats, it’s very important to look for pasture-raised liver, free of antibiotics, hormones or commercial feed.
-There is more nutrition in pasture-raised animals than their commercially raised counterparts.
+When buying liver and any other organ meats, it’s very important to look for pasture-raised liver, free of antibiotics, hormones, or commercial feed.
+There is more nutrition in pasture-raised animals than in their commercially raised counterparts.

 Cooking beef liver

 Beef liver is quite tender, especially compared to pork liver.
 It also has quite a mild taste.